Benue Governor Ortom says Danjuma comment misrepresented

 Juliana Taiwo-Obalonye, Abuja

-The Governor of Benue State, Samuel Ortom, has described as a misrepresentation the controversial comment by former Defence Minister General Theophilus Danjuma, who last weekend called on Nigerians to protect themselves from rampaging armed bandits whom he also alleged to have military backing.
+Governor of Benue State, Samuel Ortom, has described as a “misrepresentation” controversy surrounding comment by former Defence Minister General Theophilus Danjuma, who last weekend called on Nigerians to protect themselves from rampaging armed bandits whom he also alleged to have Military backing.

 Ortom, in a chat with State House Correspondents, shortly after a closed door meeting with President Muhammadu Buhari over the killings in the state Tuesday, noted that it was a normal thing for people to protect themselves from any attack.